-Eric Adams and AOC clash over killing of homeless man on NYC subway
+Eric Adams and AOC clash over death of homeless man on NYC subway

 “However, we do know there were serious mental health issues in play here which is why our administration has made record investment in providing care to those who ended it and getting people off the streets and subways, and out of dangerous situations,” the statement continued.

-The unhoused man, identified as 30-year-old Jordan Neely, was killed after being placed in a chokehold by a subway passenger- something Mr Adams did not address in his statement.
+The unhoused man, identified as 30-year-old Jordan Neely, died after being placed in a chokehold by a subway passenger- something Mr Adams did not address in his statement.

 “This honestly feels like a new low,” Ms Ocasio-Cortez said on Twitter on Wednesday in response to a Mr Adams’ statement.

 “Not being able to clearly condemn a public murder because the victim was of a social status some would deem ‘too low’ to care about,” Ms Ocasio-Cortez added.

-“The last sentence is especially rich from an admin trying to cut the very services that could have helped him.”
+In his statement, Mr Adams called on elected officials and advocacy groups to “Join us in prioritizing getting people the care they need and not just allowing them to languish.”

 More follows